pmuellr/kbn-sample-plugins/README.md

 # sample plugins for Kibana

+**Warning: these are all in various states of disrepair.
+But usually easy to get working again in Kibana with tweaks.**

 The easiest way to use these is to symlink them into your `kibana/plugins` directory.
 Run the `ln-plugins.sh` command to link the plugins locally into a peer kibana clone directory.
 Ie, this git repo clone should be in the same